AmbiguousError/Daisyworld_Simulation/README.md

 ## The Concept

-Daisyworld is a hypothetical planet orbiting a star whose energy output is slowly increasing over time.
+Daisyworld is a hypothetical planet orbiting a star.
 The only life on this planet are two species of daisies:

 * **Black Daisies:** Absorb sunlight, which warms their local surroundings and the planet as a whole.
 * **White Daisies:** Reflect sunlight, which cools their local surroundings and the planet.

 Both species have the same optimal temperature for growth (22.5°C) and cannot survive if it gets too hot or too cold.
-The simulation demonstrates how the competition between these two species creates a feedback loop that stabilizes the planet's temperature, even as the sun grows hotter.
+The simulation demonstrates how the competition between these two species creates a feedback loop that stabilizes the planet's temperature under different conditions.

 ---

 ## Features

-* **Interactive Simulation:** Watch the planet evolve in real-time.
+* **Interactive Settings:** Before each run, modify key variables like daisy albedo, death rate, and solar luminosity to design your own experiments.
-* **Dynamic Graphing:** A live chart displays the populations of both daisy species and the average planetary temperature, clearly showing the regulatory effect.
+* **Dynamic Solar Model:** Simulate a star that warms over time, or set the "Luminosity Change" to zero for a constant sun.
-* **Visual Planet Surface:** See the planet's surface change as the daisy populations shift.
+* **Live Graphing:** A real-time chart displays the populations of both daisy species and the average planetary temperature.
-* **Multiple States:** The simulation includes a start screen, a running state, and an end screen that automatically appears when the experiment concludes.
+* **Dynamic End Scenarios:** The simulation automatically detects the outcome of your experiment and provides a specific explanation, whether it's a heat death, a freeze death, a stable equilibrium, or a failure for life to start at all.
-* **Clear Explanations:** On-screen panels and a detailed end screen explain the formulas, variables, and results of the experiment.
+* **Configurable Stability:** Set how many turns of unchanging populations are needed before the simulation concludes that a stable state has been reached.

 ---